WeblateOrg/weblate/docs/admin/management.rst

 .. django-admin-option:: --check

-    With this option it will just check whether given file can be imported and report possible conflicts on usernames or emails.
+    With this option it will just check whether given file can be imported and report possible conflicts on usernames or e-mails.

 You can dump users from existing Django installation using: